spxbhuhb/adaptive/doc/notes.md

 `AdaptiveFragment.setStateVariable`

 - Ignores values that equals (`==`) with the current one in the state (returns immediately, nothing happens).
-- Calls `ValueBinding.callback` for each binding that is different from the one called `setStateVariable`.
-- ^^^ TODO this is actually not true, check why, might be an error
-- Calls `patchInternal` when the value is changed by a binding.

 ## Basics: Support Functions